All articles

 ·6 min read

-England's Short-Term Let Registration Scheme 2026: Fire Safety Requirements Explained
+England STL Registration Scheme 2026: Fire Safety Guide

 The new STL registration scheme launching in 2026 requires hosts to self-certify compliance with fire safety law.
 Here's what that means and how to prepare before April.

-England is introducing a mandatory registration scheme for short-term lets (STLs) in 2026.
-When it launches, every host in England offering paid accommodation — whether through Airbnb, Sykes, direct booking, or any other channel — will need to register their property.
-Fire safety compliance is expected to be a core condition of registration.
-This article explains what the scheme involves, what fire safety requirements hosts will need to meet, and what you should do before the deadline.
+England is introducing a mandatory registration scheme for short-term lets — STLs — in 2026.
+Every host in England offering paid accommodation through Airbnb, Sykes Cottages, VRBO, direct booking, or any other channel will need to register their property.
+Fire safety compliance is expected to be a core condition of registration, and if you can't demonstrate it, you won't be able to register.
+Here's what you need to know.

 What Is the England STL Registration Scheme?

-The scheme was announced by the Department for Culture, Media and Sport (DCMS) following a consultation in 2023–2024.
-The government confirmed the scheme would proceed and described its purpose as helping local authorities monitor compliance with existing health and safety regulations, manage housing supply, and gather data on the short-term let market.
+The scheme was announced by the Department for Culture, Media and Sport (DCMS) following a public consultation in 2023–2024.
+The government confirmed it would go ahead, describing its purpose as helping local authorities monitor compliance with existing health and safety regulations, manage housing supply, and gather data on the short-term let market.

-The government explicitly stated it wants the scheme to be “as light touch, low cost and simple to use as possible.”
-Hosts will be required to register through a centralised online platform and self-certify that their property meets relevant safety standards.
+The government said it wants the scheme to be "as light touch, low cost and simple to use as possible."
+In practice, hosts will register through a centralised online platform and self-certify that their property meets relevant safety standards.
 Operating without registration once the scheme is live will be a criminal offence.

-The registration scheme is not expected to introduce new fire safety obligations — rather, it will require hosts to self-certify compliance with obligations that already exist under current law.
-Based on the consultation framework and existing legislation, the fire safety requirements hosts will need to confirm include:
+The registration scheme isn't creating new fire safety obligations from scratch.
+What it's doing is requiring you to confirm you're already meeting obligations that exist under current law.
+Based on the consultation framework and existing legislation, here's what hosts will need to certify:

-• Fire risk assessment — a suitable and sufficient written FRA carried out under the Regulatory Reform (Fire Safety) Order 2005.
+• Fire risk assessment — a suitable and sufficient written FRA carried out under the Regulatory Reform (Fire Safety) Order 2005 (RRO 2005).
 This is the most important requirement.
-Without a written FRA, a host will not be able to credibly self-certify compliance.
+Without a written FRA, you cannot credibly self-certify compliance.
+This is the document you most urgently need if you don't already have one.

 • Working smoke alarms — on every storey and in every guest bedroom.
-Interlinked alarms (Grade D1) required for paying guest accommodation.
+Interlinked alarms to Grade D1 standard are required for paying guest accommodation.

-• Carbon monoxide alarms — in every room with a fixed combustion appliance, as required by the Smoke and CO Alarm (Amendment) Regulations 2022 since October 2022.
+• Carbon monoxide alarms — in every room with a fixed combustion appliance, as required by the Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 since October 2022.

 • Annual gas safety inspection — a current CP12 certificate from a Gas Safe registered engineer where gas appliances are present.